MalcolmLorber/escaped_monkey/README.md

 # escaped_monkey

-Implementation of the zookeper system.
+Implementation of the zookeper atomic broadcast system.

 Pair programmed by Adam Freeman and Malcolm Lorber.